controlorigins/documents/website/assets/markdown/SourceCode/SourceCodeManagement.md

    - Commit Messages: Developers can provide descriptive commit messages, making it easier for team members to understand the purpose of each change.
    - Documentation: SCM can host documentation files alongside the code, ensuring that project-related information is readily available to all team members.

+1. **Security:**

+   - Access Control: You can define who has access to the codebase and what level of access they have, ensuring data security and code integrity.

+1. **Collaboration:**

+   - Parallel Development: Multiple developers can work on different features or bug fixes simultaneously without interfering with each other's work.
+SCM helps merge these changes seamlessly.
+   - Code Review: SCM tools often support code review processes, making it easier for small teams to collaborate on code improvements.

 1. **Branching and Experimentation:**

    - Feature Branches: SCM allows you to create feature branches, where developers can work on new features or experimental changes independently, reducing the risk of destabilizing the main codebase.